alfanugraha/mlzoomcamp-homework/midterm/README.md

 - `bmi`: body mass index
 - `smoking_status`: “formerly smoked”, “never smoked”, “smokes” or “Unknown”*
 - `stroke`: 1 if the patient had a stroke or 0 if not

+## Modelling

+The model used in this project is a classification model that predicts the probability of a patient having a stroke based on the input features.
+The model was trained using a Logistic Regression, Decision Tree, Random Forest, or Gradient Boosting algorithm.
+Other potential models have not been explored in this project but could be considered for future work.

 ## Docker